 Nearly everyone has Candida present in their digestive tract or on the skin, but under certain conditions, the fungi multiply to cause an infection.

-Some specific factors put people at a higher risk of oral thrush, such as:
+Some specific factors put people at a

 Common symptoms of oral thrush include: